- Migrate from GitLab to GitLab by using direct transfer

 Placeholder users

-Instead of immediately assigning contributions and memberships to users on the destination instance, a placeholder user is created for any user whose contributions or memberships were imported.
+Instead of immediately assigning contributions and memberships to users on the destination instance, a placeholder user is created for any active, inactive, or bot user with imported contributions or memberships.
+For deleted users on the source instance, placeholders are created without all placeholder user attributes.
+You should keep these users as placeholders.
+For more information, see issue 506432.

 Exceptions